ylyu1/Loan-Default-Risk/README.md

 # Data Processing Pipeline for Loan Default Risk

 ## Project Overview
-The Data Processing Pipeline for Loan Default Risk is a scalable and efficient solution developed for a lending company to enhance their analysis of loan default risk.
+In this project, I wrote a Data Processing Pipeline based on Loan Default Risk Data as a scalable and efficient solution for a lending company.
 Leveraging PySpark, this project focuses on preprocessing data, conducting exploratory data analysis (EDA) and feature engineering.

 ## Major Components of the Project
 - **Scalable Data Processing**: Developed a data processing pipeline using PySpark within Azure Databricks to handle large datasets efficiently.